 Singing is a whole different task, that requires a totally different approach.
 If you are strong on the drumming side, you will have more room to think about your voice.

 To optimize your practice, identify the hardest sections in your drum parts and focus on them first.
-Start slowly and gradually increase the pace.
+Start slowly then gradually increase the pace.

 Once you’re familiar with these sections, take a step back, play them slowly again and try adding your vocal parts.
-It will be hard, but if you manage to grasp the hardest passages, all the other sections will seem a lot easier.
+It will be hard, but if you manage to grasp the hardest passages, you are on the right track.

 …or at least do your research and learn how to use your voice healthily and effectively.